 If businesses were to set their primary goal, it would boil down to something like: “Earn as much profit as possible.”
-However, if you are to give this task to a new employee (and leave it at that), they would most likely be baffled by a sheer number of unanswered questions:
+However, if you were to give this task to a new employee (and leave it at that), they would most likely be baffled by the sheer number of unanswered questions:

-- What is the strategy and which tactics are they suppose to use?
+- What is the strategy and which tactics are they supposed to use?